|Primary || G1

 This landscape of swamps, pillars, and caves is called the Jackson Karst.

 The Howling River basin drains most of Ascot Land.
-It is the longest and largest river on Gateway, winding its way through deep canyons in the northwest, passing over a series of waterfalls, before winding its way across the central floodplains to empty into the interior seaway.
+It is the longest and largest river on Gateway, coursing through deep canyons in the northwest, passing over a series of waterfalls, before winding its way across the central floodplains to empty into the interior seaway.
 Its mouth forms a broad delta, full of meandering channels and quaking swamps.

 A long-term comet in orbit around Gateway's sun is strongly suspected to be an artifact of Antecessor origin.
 No expedition has yet been launched to investigate it.